indeedeng/starfish/README.md

 1. Make sure the code runs and gives the output you expect.
 1. Run the linter `npm run lint` and/or `npm run lint-fix` and make sure everything passes.
 1. Run the tests `npm test` and make sure everything passes.
+(Our test suite is still a work in progress and doesn't cover everything yet, but we're working on it.
+If your change adds new functionality, it would be great if you added a test for it too.)
 1. Once you've pushed your commits to github, make sure that your branch can be auto-merged (there are no merge conflicts).

 Thanks!